How to Personalize Your Website's Design and UX for Better Engagement

 Call-to-action buttons can shift, too.
 Imagine a B2B software site changing its main button from “Start Free Trial” to “Resume Your Setup” for someone halfway through onboarding.

-A media site might notice a visitor reads tech articles often and then place that section more prominently in the navigation to catch their attention immediately.
+A media site might notice a visitor reads tech articles often and then place that section more prominently in the navigation.

 To maximize your website’s potential, leverage POWR’s tools to add functionality that enhances user experience, whether it’s through contact forms, social feeds, or lead generation popups.